 A go-to gray that’s timeless with a modern edge, this earthy, organic neutral is soft and stylish, creating a setting that feels distinctly personal.

-The walls and cabinets in the sitting room below are Benjamin Moore Edgecomb Gray.
+The walls in this bedroom are Benjamin Moore Edgecomb Gray.

 Farrow & Ball – Elephant’s Breath (No.229)

 Elephant’s Breath – F & B Color Description: ‘a warm mid grey’